Covid-19 Updates: Designing Your Kitchen Remotely

-Don’t use a design feature just because you like it.
+Don’t use design features just because you like them.
 Episode 3

 Paul talks to Olga who called in previously to get advice on her kitchen design.
-Olga talks about her bread making and gets Paul’s help getting the appliances and the countertop she needs worked into her kitchen design.
-Paul explains why you shouldn’t use a particular design feature just because you like it.
-Paul explains that design elements and appliances need to work well in the design and fit.
+Olga talks about her bread making.
+Paul helps getting the appliances and the countertop she needs worked into her kitchen design.
+He explains why you shouldn’t use particular design features just because you like them.
+He also explains that design elements and appliances need to work well in the design and fit.
 Olga’s original design, seen below, was too tight and left her without a kitchen table.
 In the revised kitchen design seating is comfortable and spaces actually work.

 Listen below: